LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccountProfileByEmail-get-">Account Profiles by Email (GET)</h4>
  This API is used to retrieve all of the profile data, associated with the specified account by email in Cloud Storage.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-profiles-by-email)

 ```java